Optimal Prefix Codes with Fewer Distinct Codeword Lengths are Faster to Construct

 \section{The basic construction method}

 Given a list of weights, we build a corresponding optimal tree level by level in a bottom-up manner.
-Starting with the lowest level (level $0$), a weight is momentarily assigned to a level as long as its value is less than the sum of the two nodes with the currently smallest ranks at that level; this ensures the exclusion property.
-Kraft inequality is enforced by making sure that, at the end of the algorithm, the number of nodes at every level is even, and that the number of nodes at the highest level containing leaves is a power of two.
-This results in some weights being moved upwards from their initially-assigned levels to the higher levels.
+Starting with the lowest level (level $0$), a weight is momentarily assigned to a level as long as its value is less than the sum of two nodes with the currently smallest value(s) at that level; this ensures the exclusion property.
+Kraft's inequality is enforced by making sure that, at the end of the algorithm, the number of nodes at every level is even, and that the number of nodes at the highest level containing leaves is a power of two.
+As a result, some weights may be moved upwards from their initially-assigned levels to the higher levels.
 The details follow.